Toggle menu

 Joint working

-PfSH and other affected authorities, including Chichester, have together employed a Strategic Environmental Planning Officer (SEPO) whose primary objective is to provide a strategic response to the issue of nutrient neutrality across the impacted areas of the Solent.
+Fish and other affected authorities, including Chichester, have together employed a Strategic Environmental Planning Officer (SEPO).
+This officer's primary objective is to provide a strategic response to the issue of nutrient neutrality across the impacted areas of the Solent.
 As well as providing a single point of contact to the development industry and landowners who may be able to offer mitigation solutions, the SEPO monitors the supply and demand relating to nutrient neutrality mitigation and engages with stakeholders to facilitate mitigation schemes coming forward to satisfy demand.
 The SEPO also aims to promote consistency between local planning authorities regarding the legal process required to secure mitigation through the planning process.
-The SEPO's progress is reported in a newsletter (opens new window).

 The Solent nutrient market pilot project seeks to develop and trial a nutrient trading process, testing the feasibility and costs of a market-based approach to trading nutrient credits, and exploring how multiple benefits can be delivered.
 The pilot is being led by DEFRA, working with Natural England, the Partnership for South Hampshire and other partners including the Department for Levelling Up, Housing and Communities, Environment Agency and Forestry Commission.